 2.1 What is your “core self?”

-In my TEDx talk, I speak about this metaphor I have in my head that I like to picture sometimes.
+In my TEDx talk (embedded below), I speak about this metaphor I have in my head that I like to picture sometimes.
 I envision every person arriving as a spirit to this world as a unique “color”—a completely one-of-a-kind hue that encompasses the truest mix of our human potential.
 It represents our unique combination of gifts, talents, personality, likes, and predispositions.

 But, as we grow older, the expectations placed on us from other people—society, friends, family, media, etc.—can often dim that technicolor potential.
 Things like fear and stress and the endless quest for validation start muddying that bright color of ours.